nhsconnect/gpconnect/index.md

 GP Connect supports the development of products that use the clinical data made available by our APIs.

+## Community engagement ##
+GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.

+## Timescales, benefits and more
+The content here is designed for a technical audience (that is, developers, architects and data scientists).
+For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/article/1275/GP-Connect){:target="_blank"}.

 ## FHIR&reg; API specifications ##

 Each specification has a dual objective: